Naturaily/Naturaily-netlify/_posts/2021-02-04-who-are-the-shopify-experts.md

 Don’t hesitate to start a conversation with more than one e-commerce agency or a freelancer.
 You want to grow your business in the best way possible, and you have your right to check many options.
 If you feel like you’re betraying someone, stop!
 The most serious agencies will propose you [get free project estimation](https://naturaily.com/get-an-estimate): it’s really worth using this kind of opportunity.
 They might let you know how to optimize your Shopify store in the most efficient way.

 Remember that there is also no real need to rush.
-Pushing yourself to make that kind of serious decision in a minute, right after the pitch of some **Shopify expert is** not the best way.
+Pushing yourself to make that kind of serious decision in a minute, right after the pitch of some **Shopify expert** is not the best way.
 They will try to put this time pressure on you because they know that it may help them to get this project.
 It’s completely understandable.

-However, take your time, and make your math, so when you decide to hire a Shopify expert, you know that’s the best choice possible.
+However, take your time, and make your math, so when you decide to hire a **Shopify expert**, you know that’s the best choice possible.

 ![Girl typing, text saying: Always Make Your Research; portfolio, reviews, cost](https://lh4.googleusercontent.com/I1TzzKKjwHLtbwp9jlXqSiRhiAph0QcgTwo3ILYd9IUPpMGyxCl8YGmbQfq5JvpPR6RebUSZl7EDySnWxoZjxXih_TlH4UlwCT1EvlAAhr-w--uetmu4yMpuiWqf7NNxelJTYGII "Always Make Your Research")